HHallb/pyPFC/CONTRIBUTING.md

 ## Documentation Issues

-To report documentation problems or suggest improvements, use our [Documentation template](https://github.com/HHallb/pyPFC/issues/new/choose) for:
+To report documentation problems or suggest improvements, [create a new issue](https://github.com/HHallb/pyPFC/issues/new) and select the "Documentation Issue" template for:

 - Missing or unclear documentation
 - API reference improvements